lisss/mr-crowley/DEPLOY.md

 ### Accessing the Web UI

-Once deployed, Railway will provide a public URL (e.g., `https://your-app.railway.app`).
+Once deployed, Railway will provide a public URL `https://mr-crowley-production.up.railway.app/`.
 Simply open this URL in your browser to access the web interface where you can:

 - Enter crawl parameters (URL, level, user-agent, etc.)
 - Start crawls with a click